By Jim Hingst

 acquainted with Coney Island hot dogs.
 Many of them settled in the Detroit

+area.
 In 1917, one Greek immigrant, Constantine

 Keros, created the Detroit Coney Dog.